Call API (Webhooks)

 Connect your AI agent to external systems through webhooks for advanced integrations.
+Features a built-in test playground and cURL import.

 Real-Time Integration